Skip to main content

 connection_mapCross-entity scopeCross-entity relationships (Pro)

-If the Cortex is not running, briefing() returns an empty list — your agent code can safely call it without checking.
+If none are available, briefing() returns an empty list — your agent code can safely call it without checking.

 Knowledge Graph

 The knowledge graph builds automatically as agents write, commit outcomes, and learn from each other.
-You can also traverse it directly:
+Pattern refs and causal chains create edges.
+You can traverse it directly:

 edges = mem.graph_neighbors(